Discover Ann's

 Meet Ann

-This background in writing gave Ann a passion for storytelling that culminated in co-producing two documentaries.
-A PBS film about Frederick Davis earned an Emmy, garnering national and international acclaim.
-The second freelance documentary about the Be Like Brit Foundation’s orphanage in Grand Goave, Haiti, aired on ABC affiliate stations in Boston and South Florida.
+This passion for storytelling evolved into co-producing two acclaimed documentaries.
+A PBS film about Frederick Davis earned a MidSouth Regional Emmy, while a freelance documentary about the Be Like Brit Foundation’s orphanage in Haiti aired on ABC affiliates in Boston and South Florida.

 Charlotte's Lost